 SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Co-Diagnostics, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of October 17, 2022 - (NASDAQ: CODX)

-NEW YORK, Aug 31, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Co-Diagnostics, Inc.
+NEW YORK, Sept.
+7, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Co-Diagnostics, Inc..

 Shareholders who purchased shares of CODX during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.